WMAF (Massachusetts): "Colonel" Ned Green

 WMAF was located on the grounds of "Colonel" Ned Green's Round Hills estate overlooking Buzzard's Bay in South Dartmouth, Massachusetts.
 An heir to his extremely wealthy mother, Henrietta Howland "Hetty" Green, Ned Green was one of the richest persons in the United States, although to avoid paying Massachusetts income taxes he was careful to maintain residences outside the state for the first six months of each year.
 Green spent much of his time and fortune sponsoring scientific research and development of new technologies that he personally found interesting.
 He reported that he had an interest in radio (then called "wireless telegraphy") dating back to Guglielmo Marconi's early experimental work in 1896.

 One of his projects was the installation of a set of eleven Western Electric loudspeakers on the estate's water tower.
-(These loudspeakers were so powerful that eventually residents at Nonquitt, 6 miles (10 kilometers) distant, complained, and adjustments were made to reduce their volume.)
+(These loudspeakers were so powerful that eventually residents at Nonquitt, 6 mi distant, complained, and adjustments were made to reduce their volume.)
 This setup was used to provide entertainment for local residents, at a time when few owned radio receivers.
 Local residents were welcomed to park their automobiles on the grounds, to listen to entertainment carried by the sound system.
 The July 12, 1923, Jess Willard and Luis Fripo heavyweight prize fight lured thousands of visitors who listened to the fight broadcast and were also entertained by a local band.

 Colonel Green had an artificial leg that made it difficult to walk, so he used a small electric car, which he equipped with a radio receiver, to travel around the estate grounds.
 He also equipped a second, larger automobile, with a radio receiver and loudspeakers, which was driven to farmhouses and other locations that did not have radio receivers to entertain the residents.